COVID-19: Health and Safety

 - normal personal travel in border communities, including visits to a cottage.

-While we will not be open to walk-in member traffic, we are still here to help, just in a slightly different way.
-Branch employees will continue to work in-branch assisting members via phone or by appointment.
-We will consider in-branch appointments on a case-by-case basis for urgent or essential services that can only be completed in person.
+Branch employees will continue to work in-branch assisting members via phone.
+We ask that you consider in-branch appointments for urgent or essential services that can only be completed in person.
 An essential in-branch service is defined as a service that cannot be done through ATM, online/mobile banking, telephone banking, or over the phone and/or requires a signature.

 Some examples of essential in-branch services include: